Non-Hermitian adiabatic transport in spaces of exceptional points: Introduction

-In this Letter, we consider adiabatic transport around a loop {\em within} a space of EPs.
-Specifically, we consider the space $\mathcal{EP}_n\subset M_n({\bf C})$ of Hamiltonians similar to a single $n \times n$ Jordan block, and describe its geometry.
 Then, as for the usual adiabatic theorems, we consider a loop in $\cepn$, parametrized by Hamiltonians $H(s)$ for $0\leq s\leq 1$, where $H(1)=H(0)$, and evolve the system in time $t$ with $s=t/T$; finally the asymptotics as $T\to\infty$ are studied, with the loop $H(s)$ fixed (independent of $T$).
 We find that the result of adiabatic transport in $\cepn$ has features in common with the case of a non-degenerate eigenstate in a Hermitian system, but also substantial differences.
-For a class of loops and a choice of initial state (to be described in a moment), we find that as $T\to\infty$ the state returns to its initial subspace, multiplied by a complex number whose logarithm has the Puiseux series form \be \sum_{r=0}^n T^{1-r/n}\int_0^1 ds\, a_r(s) \ee (plus terms higher order in $1/T^{1/n}$), where $a_r(s)$ are complex functions that can be calculated from $H(s)$.
+For a class of loops and a choice of initial state vector (to be described in a moment), we find that as $T\to\infty$ the state vector returns to itself, multiplied by a complex number whose logarithm has the Puiseux series form \be \sum_{r=1}^n T^{1-r/n}\int_0^1 ds\, a_r(s) \ee (plus terms higher order in $1/T^{1/n}$), where $a_r(s)$ are complex functions that can be calculated from $H(s)$.
 Thus the (complex) dynamical phase (the terms with $r<n$) includes fractional powers of $T^{-1}$ (of which the $r=1$ term at least has been noticed previously \cite{joye}).
 The term of order $T^0$ (the $r=n$ term) is the geometric or Berry phase, and is only well-defined modulo $2\pi i$.
-Remarkably, the exponential of this term is again the holonomy of a connection, and is an integer power of $e^{2\pi i/n}$ that depends only on the homotopy class \cite{hatcher} of the loop in $\cepn$ (specifically, the power is the winding number that characterizes the homotopy class).
+Remarkably, the exponential of this term is again the holonomy of a connection, and is precisely $e^{2\pi i/n}$ raised to the power of the winding number of the loop in $\cepn$; it is invariant under small deformations of the loop within that space.